magisterquis/pcapknock/README.md

 `-DOPTION=value` to the compiler.
 The included build script passes whatever is in the `DEFINES` environment variable to the compiler to enable compile-time configuration.
 For convience, the `DEVICE` environment variable may be set to change the device on which traffic is monitored.
+If DEVICE is unset, all interfaces will be used.

 The configurable settings are:

 Setting       | Default    | Description
 --------------|------------|---------------------------------
-`DEVICE`      | `any`      | Device on which to sniff packets `SHELLNAME`   | `kexecd`   | Shell process name (i.e. `argv[0]`)
+`DEVICE`      | `""`       | Device on which to sniff packets `SHELLNAME`   | `kexecd`   | Shell process name (i.e. `argv[0]`)
 `CBMARKER`    | `CALLBACK` | Marker for reverse shell addresses `CMDMARKER`   | `COMMAND`  | Marker for commands